Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination: Pre-Translated Weibo Figures

 All the figures and tables from Weibo are translated into English with Google Translate.
-In the Appendix, we show the figures with original Chinese text.
+Here, we show the figures with original Chinese text.
 Figure \ref{fig:wb_zh_bar} shows the top 15 phrases for effect strength with valence and arousal.
 Figure \ref{fig:wb_zh_lda} shows the top topics associated with valence and arousal.